'I'm the wrong guy to go at!' - LeBron James fires back at Ibrahimovic over 'stay out of politics' jibe | Goal.com

 LeBron James has hit back at Zlatan Ibrahimovic’s claim that athletes like him should keep out of politics and stick to their sport.

-AC Milan forward Ibrahimovic called out the basketball icon on Friday, saying he was taking advantage of his status.
+The AC Milan forward called out the basketball icon on Friday, saying that he was taking advantage of his status.

-The Los Angeles Lakers star, famously told to “shut up and dribble” by television presenter Laura Ingraham, has been outspoken about non-sporting issues throughout his career, founding the I Promise school as well as the More Than a Vote organisation, which helped people cast their ballots during the 2020 presidential election.
+The Los Angeles Lakers star, famously told to "shut up and dribble" by television presenter Laura Ingraham, has been outspoken about non-sporting issues throughout his career and has now felt compelled to respond to the Swedish striker's comments.

 What did Ibrahimovic say?